pingcap/tidb-operator/en/configure-a-tidb-cluster.md

     evictLeaderTimeout: 10000m
 ```

+> **Warning:**
+>
+> If the TiKV version is earlier than 4.0.14 or 5.0.3, due to [a bug of TiKV](https://github.com/tikv/tikv/pull/10364), you need to configure the timeout `spec.tikv.evictLeaderTimeout` as large as possible to ensure that all Region leaders on the TiKV Pod can be evicted within the timeout.
+If you are not sure about the proper value, greater than '1500m' is recommended.

 ### Configure PV for TiDB slow logs

 TiDB Operator creates an `EmptyDir` volume named `slowlog` by default to store the slow logs and mounts the `slowlog` volume to `/var/log/tidb`.
 If you want to use a separate PV to store the slow logs, you can specify the name of the PV by configuring `spec.tidb.slowLogVolumeName` and configure the PV in `spec.tidb.storageVolumes` or `spec.tidb.additionalVolumes`.